snarfed/open-in-app/README.md

 include scheme, host, *and* either pathPrefix or pathPattern in the intent filter's data element: http://stackoverflow.com/questions/17706667

+Oddly, this also seems to "unlock" other apps' intent filters for browser link taps too.
+Goodreads, for example, doesn't normally handle browser link taps, but it does when Open Link in App is installed.
+Odd.

 Unfortunately, pathPattern is a very limited subset of regexp: only . and * are supported.
 That's not enough for some of the URI pattern matching we need.
 In these cases, we overspecify a prefix or pattern and do the rest of the filtering